acoshift/go-project-guideline/README.md

 Acoshift's Go Project Guideline for High Productivity and Maintainable w/o Test

+> DO NOT use this guideline if you don't know what you're doing :P

 ## OS

 macOS ofc :D

 Use macOS srsly, all script will write to use w/ macOS.

-Another OS won't run the script and I don't want to maintain script for all OSes.
+Another OS won't run the script and no one don't want to maintain script for all OSes.

 ## Editors